nagyesta/abort-mission-gradle-plugin/README.md

 ## Limitations

-Strongbacks lifecycle is no longer supported while using 2.2.0 or later version of this plugin, or Gradle version above 7.2 (non-inclusive).
+- Strongbacks lifecycle is no longer supported while using 2.2.0 or later version of this plugin, or Gradle version above 7.2 (non-inclusive).
+- Strongback functionality is completely removed in 4.1.x release as Strongbacks were very slow and hard to maintain.